MSCantrell/RedRumRunner/prompt_plan.md

    - Start with one small ship
    - Initial position at a minor port

-Update the renderer to display the player's ship on the world map.
+Update the tcod renderer to display the player's ship on the world map with appropriate symbol and color.
 The ship should occupy multiple hexes and have a clear indication of its orientation.
+Add a simple player status UI element showing basic information.
 ```

-#### Prompt 10: Ship Movement
+### Prompt 10: Ship Movement

 ```
 Building on our ship implementation, create the movement system: